SergeyZdrazhevskiy/android-token-sharing/README.md

 This is a small sample app to demonstrate how you could integrate SoundCloud in your own Android application.
-The official SoundCloud app for Android app needs to be installed, if it is missing the user will be prompted to install it.
+The official SoundCloud app for Android app needs to be installed, if it is missing the user will be asked to install it.

+The demo app lets the user pick a piece of audio (using Android intents) which then gets uploaded to SoundCloud (as a private track).

-## How sharing works
+## How token sharing works

 The integration uses the [Android account manager][] to obtain a token and then makes requests using the standard SoundCloud [Java API wrapper][].